Are you eyeing those cute cloth diapers at the local boutique, but have no idea how you’d even go about caring for them?

 Easy As 1-2-3

 Cloth diapering can be daunting.
-I can’t tell you how many times I’ve been told how I brave I am for taking on the task of cleaning my child’s diapers.
-I’ve always figured if my grandmother was able to do it without a modern washing machine, surely it’s not impossible for me!
+We can’t tell you how many times we’ve been told how brave we are for taking on the task of cleaning our child’s diapers.
+We’ve always figured if grandmothers were able to do it without a modern washing machine, surely it’s not impossible for us!

 Cleaning your cloth diapers might be a learning curve, but once you have all the information and get your washing routine down, your sailing will be much smoother.